sandeshad100/sandeshad100/README.md

 Here are some of the exciting projects I'm currently working on:

 0. **TapShare**
-  - Description: File/text sharing platform with no login/authentication hassel.
+  - File/text sharing platform with no login/authentication hassel.
   - Live Demo: tapShare https://tapshare.xyz/

 1. **AutoCodeTube**